 Designing for the home industry totally depends on your customer.
 So I think shopping the stores you are selling to is vital.
 I have worked on a broad range from mass market to high end.
 With your mass market customers it is important yes to seek some guidance from trends and seeing what’s out in the style-concious markets but the design always ends on a safer note- both design and importantly color.
 Designing for the higher end customer is more trend driven and actually harder in my opinion.
 A successful print is very laborious, and needs to have multiple eyes on it for design and color perspectives.
 Color plays a huge role in the home industry.
 A customer changes up their home significantly less than they change up their wardrobe.
 Color for upholstery, window, rugs and bedding needs to be slightly more timeless than say a pillow cover which people can replace seasonally.

 Are there any skills you learned at DwellStudio that are helpful for building your own business?

 I learned from great companies what is expected as a textile designer.
 I learned how to prep files correctly for the mills, working within specific color and repeat size guidelines.
 Also with multiple projects and their looming deadlines at once I learned to work in an organized and extremely time efficient manner.

-6) Where do you gather inspiration for your work?
-Are there any resources that you recommend?
+Where do you gather inspiration for your work?

 I use Pinterest to the fullest extent!
 You can really get lost down a rabbit hole full of good ideas and inspiration there.
 I love Uppercase magazine as well as the Celia Birtwell and Florence Broadhurst books I own as classic good design inspiration.
 I would say now as a freelancer I would like to use my traveling as a huge source of inspiration!
 The opportunities and ideas out there are endless.
 I even just enjoy going to the Brooklyn Botanical Gardens and looking at real flowers and plants up close.
 I almost immediately will be inspired for a great print or layout idea.